moonslide-app/moonslide/README.md

 ```

 ## Markdown Syntax 📝
 In the Markdown-Blocks of the presentations, standard Markdown formatting options are supported.
-The [markdown-it](https://github.com/markdown-it/markdown-it) parser is used to parse the content.
-Some markdown extensions are used to add the possibility to style indiviual components.
+We use the [markdown-it](https://github.com/markdown-it/markdown-it) parser to parse the content.
+Additionally, two markdown extensions are used to add the possibility to style indiviual elements.

 ### Slide and Slot Separators
 The horizontal rule (`<hr>`) markers `---` and `***` have a special meaning when they are used at the start of a line. `---` marks the separation between a Markdown and a YAML block and splits the content up into indivdual slides. `***` seperates indiviual *slots* inside a slide.
-These are important when working with **TODO** layouts.
+These are important when working with [layouts](#layout).

 ```yaml
 ---